SeekDaSky/SokDoc/-sok.-buffer/index.md

 ## Package Sok.Buffer

-As Sok is buffer based, you need to use buffers to perform I/O operations with Sok.
+As Sok is buffer based, you need to use buffers to perform I/O operations.
 The primitive for that is the `MultiplatformBuffer` class.
 This package also contains a basic implementation of a buffer pool for object recycling.

 ### Types